-Return on Invested Capital or ROIC attempts to measure the returns earned on capital invested by a company.
-It is a profitability ratio and it measures the return generated for those who have provided capital to the company.
+Return on Invested Capital or ROIC attempts to measure the returns earned on the capital invested by a company.
+It is a profitability ratio, and it measures the return generated for those who have provided capital to the company.
 ROIC evaluates how good a company is at allocating capital and generating maximum profits.

 Explanation of ROIC